-Hip problems can cause a range of symptoms, including:
+Hip problems can cause a range of symptoms including pain, stiffness and weakness.

 What causes hip problems?

-Hip problems can be caused by injury or normal wear and tear.
+Hip problems can be caused by injury or normal age-related changes.

-As you get older normal wear and tear can cause your hip problem to flare-up now and again, often for no reason.
+As you get older normal age-related changes can cause your hip problem to flare-up now and again, often for no reason.

 Can this cause problems anywhere else?